ranran-shen/ranran-shen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi there!
-I am Ranran Shen (申冉冉), a master's student in Computer Science at the [School of Computer Science and Technology](https://en.cs.ustc.edu.cn/main.htm), [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
+I am Ranran Shen (申冉冉), a master's student in Computer Science at [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/).
 I feel incredibly fortunate to be advised by Prof.[Pan Peng](http://staff.ustc.edu.cn/~ppeng/), whose guidance has been instrumental in shaping my academic journey.
 Previously, I got my Bachelor's degree in Computer Science and Technology from [Central South University (CSU)](https://en.csu.edu.cn/) in 2022.

 My research interests lie broadly in sublinear-time algorithms and graph algorithms.
 Specifically, I am currently focusing on sublinear-time clustering algorithms on graphs, though I am still in the process of forming a more defined understanding of my research direction.